sankket/sankket/README.md

 ## Blurb about me

-- 🔭 I’m currently working on doing various problems on gfg, interviewbit to better my skills and working of algorithms.
+- 🔭 I’m currently working on data science and machine learning problems and solving various problems on gfg, interviewbit and Leetcode to enhance my skills and understand working of algorithms.

 - 🌱 I’m currently learning more about Application developement and machine learning models and its deployment & Solving problems with Codes.

-- 💬 Ask me about projects, Undergraduate Research and for Coffee :)
+- 💬 Ask me about projects, Undergraduate Research and writing Research paper and for Coffee ofcourse 😉

 - 💻 Technical Skills - python, java, C, Data Structures and Algorithms, Deep Learning, DBMS, AWS, Web Developement and Linux.